matuteiglesias/journal/content/JobMarket/2025-07-31_Developed_Comprehensive_Job_Application_Materials_.md

 **🕒 17:05–20:00**
 **🏷️ Labels**: Job Application, Cover Letter, Strategic Communication, Consultant Role, Professional Writing
 **📂 Project**: JobMarket
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to develop comprehensive and tailored job application materials for a consultant role at STC, focusing on strategic communication and differentiation.
+The session aimed to develop comprehensive and tailored job application materials for a consultant role at STC, focusing on strategic [[communication]] and differentiation.

 ### Key Activities:
 - **Application [[Strategy]]:** Outlined a strategic plan for submitting core application materials and a supplementary dossier, emphasizing clarity and showcasing key professional dimensions.